-Given the low sample populations and relatively wide sample spacing the analysis resulted in poor variograms with limited structure, and therefore, SRK has elected to use Inverse Distance (ID) for the estimation process.
+Low sample populations and relatively wide sample spacing the analysis resulted in poor variograms with limited structure.
+Therefore, Inverse Distance (ID) modeling techniques were used for the estimation process.
 Infill drilling combined with potential underground sampling is needed to improve confidence in the current selected parameters.